changb1/ml_lab4_2/README.md

 ![alt text](https://github.com/changb1/ml_lab4_2/blob/main/%E8%9E%A2%E5%B9%95%E6%93%B7%E5%8F%96%E7%95%AB%E9%9D%A2%202022-04-26%20161706.png "Res Architecture")

 ### Describing my evaluation matrix through the confusion matrix
-using seaborn heatmap to generate confusion matrix
+using seaborn heatmap to generate confusion matrix, A confusion matrix is a summary of prediction results on a classification problem.
+The number of correct and incorrect predictions are summarized with count values and broken down by each class.
+Will provide insights on results later in the report
 ```
 import pandas as pd
 import seaborn as sns